 Human Body and Microbes

 Students will examine the structure and function of the human body and prepare a poster to demonstrate their knowledge.
 The main body systems are covered in more detail and laboratory classes will enable a closer look especially at the cardiovascular and respiratory systems.
 You will explore the area of microbiology and investigate selected microorganisms, including beneficial, harmful and opportunistic effects on human health.
-Laboratory classes will work with real bacteria and highlight biohazard safety protocols.
 Genetics and inheritance introduce how cells replicate, can make mistakes, and produce the mutants we all are, thus connecting the chemistry of the body to inheritable diseases.

 Chemistry and Cell Biology

 Students will review basic principles of chemistry including bonding, chemical formulae and chemical equations including respiration and ATP synthesis.
 You will explore the properties of acids and buffers to introduce how the chemistry in our blood works to keep our metabolism functioning correctly and what happens when it does not.
-The basics of biochemistry are covered including the interpretation of chemical structures including alcohols and natural acids.
-You will also look at the function of organic molecules such as carbohydrates, nucleic acids and lipids and their role in biological systems.
-In cell biology you will investigate the basic structure and function for the parts of a cell then expand that knowledge to tissue type, and how molecules can enter, move around, and exit the cell.
+The basics of biochemistry are covered including the interpretation of chemical structures including alcohols and natural acids, as well as carbohydrates, nucleic acids and lipids and their role in biological systems.
+In cell biology you will investigate the basic structure and function of eukaryotic and prokaryotic cells, then examine the basic tissue types, microorganism growth, and antibiotic resistance.
 All of these topics will include theory classes and laboratory investigations.